shieldfy/API-Security-Checklist/README.md

 - [ ] Use CDN for file uploads.
 - [ ] If you are dealing with huge amount of data, use Workers and Queues to return response fast to avoid HTTP Blocking.
 - [ ] Do not forget to turn the DEBUG mode OFF.
+- [ ] Use Queues and Workers to process as much as possible in background.

 ## Output
 - [ ] Send `X-Content-Type-Options: nosniff` header.